ACM40960/project-meganvdr/README.md

 <div style="clear: both;"></div>

-The plot above shows the final predicted number of pangolins killed for trade each year.
-Almost 3 million pangolins are estimated to have been killed for human consumption since 1977, with the majority of trade happening illegally.
+The plot above shows the total predicted number of pangolins killed for trade each year, both legally and illegally.
+Almost 3 million pangolins are estimated to have been killed for human consumption since 1977.

 ## Limitations

-- *Limited dataset*: The CITES data set contains incomplete entries or transactions recorded twice (by exporter and importer).
+- *Limited dataset*: The CITES dataset contains incomplete entries or transactions recorded twice (by exporter and importer).
 It also focuses only on international trade, meaning that all trade of pangolin products within a country has been omitted.
 In addition, some exporters provide intentionally vague reports to sidestep animal protection regulations.
-- *Rates of unreported trade*: A large amount of trade is occurring illegally or not being reported.
+- *Rates of unreported trade*: A large amount of trade goes unreported.
 Estimates of illegal activity are therefore taken from police seizures of illegally traded material, however these are limited.
 - *Growth rates*: It is difficult to measure the true growth in demand for pangolin products, due to the widespread scale of the problem and the illegality of the trade.

 Due to these factors the data may provide a skewed view of the true trading activity.
-Several assumptions have had to be made, adding more uncertainty to the results.
+Several assumptions have been made, adding more uncertainty to the results.

 ## Future Work

-- Laws and regulations, their enforcement, and trends in demand are always changing.
+- Regulations, their enforcement, and trends in demand are always changing.
 A similar analysis done with future data would need to take these updated assumptions into account.
 - This current analysis could be used to inform policymakers and wildlife protection agencies of the threats facing pangolins.
-- The future of the pangolin species is greatly at risk, and there is much to be done to protect them.
+- Pangolins populations are greatly at risk, and there is much to be done to protect them.
 If you feel at all inspired by their plight, please visit https://donations.zsl.org/pangolin/ or https://gifts.worldwildlife.org/gift-center/gifts/Species-Adoptions/Pangolin.aspx to donate towards their conservation.

 ## References